 Heat map symbology draws point features as a dynamic, representative surface of relative density.
 Use heat map symbology when you have many points that are close together and cannot be easily distinguished.

-Since heat mapping provides a representation of point distribution, it works best with a large number of point features, especially if they overlap.
-Use another symbology method for sparse or small distributions of points, consider drawing them with a different symbology option instead.
+Since heat mapping is a representation of point distribution, it works best when there is a large number of point features, especially if their symbols overlap.
+When you have sparse distributions of points, consider drawing them with a different symbology option instead.

 - Select a point feature layer in the Contents pane.
 Under Feature Layer, on the Appearance tab, in the Drawing group, click the Symbology drop-down arrow and click Heat Map.

 - In the Symbology pane, on the Primary symbology tab , set the Radius to control the area searched when calculating the density of features.
-The radius is measure in points.
+The radius is measured in points.

-- Choose an attribute field with numeric data for Weight field to weight the density calculation by attribute values and choose a Color scheme.
+- Optionally choose an attribute field with numeric data for Weight field to weight the density calculation by attribute values and choose a Color scheme.